2021–22 San Diego Toreros men's basketball team

 The 2021–22 San Diego Toreros men's basketball team represented the University of San Diego during the 2021–22 NCAA Division I men's basketball season.
-The Toreros were led by head coach Sam Scholl in his fourth and final year.
-They played their home games at Jenny Craig Pavilion in San Diego, California as members of the West Coast Conference.
-They finished the season 15–16, 7–9 in WCC play to finish in seventh place.
+The Toreros were led by head coach Sam Scholl who was in his fourth and final year at that time.
+They played their home games at the Jenny Craig Pavilion in San Diego, California, as members of the West Coast Conference (WCC).
+They finished the season 15–16, 7–9 in WCC play, and got the seventh place.
 They defeated Pepperdine in the first round of the WCC tournament before losing to Portland in the second round.

 On March 6, 2022, the school fired head coach Sam Scholl.
-On April 8, the school hired former UCLA and St. John's head coach Steve Lavin as the team's new head coach.
-Lavin had not coached since 2015.
+The school hired former UCLA and St. John's head coach Steve Lavin on April 8, as the team's new head coach.
+Lavin had not coached any team since 2015.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Toreros finished the 2020–21 season 3–11, 2–7 in WCC play to finish in ninth place.
+In a season limited due to the ongoing COVID-19 pandemic, the Toreros finished the 2020–21 season 3–11, 2–7, 9th place in the WCC play.
 They lost in the first round of the WCC tournament to San Francisco.